 I'm an early modernist with a particular interest in popular literary representations of domestic violence in 16th and 17th century England.
 I'm also a happy vegan with a compulsion for cooking vegan food, especially when I can improve on recipes that have traditionally called for less compassionate ingredients.
 I'm also the proud mother of four handsome sons (three human, one feline) and two lovely daughters (one canine, one feline).
-I love my family, my partner, my friends, all things Elizabethan, and feeding people while doing my small part to make the world a better place.
+I love my family, my partner, my friends, all things Jacobethan, and feeding people while doing my small part to make the world a better place.
 Everyone's happy!
 And full!

 Okay, you guys: this is absolutely, hands-down, and without any question whatsoever the best mushroom gravy I have ever tasted.
 (As an added bonus, it is also idiot simple.)
 I was getting ready to start the gravy for Thanksgiving dinner, having purchased the necessaries for my mushroom gravy, when it occurred to me that a smooth texture might be nice, as opposed to the somewhat chunkier rendition I usually make.
 It struck me that - just as many curries begin with a paste of onions, chilis, etc. - making a puree of the vegetables might be the best approach.
 What can I say?
 The end result was like the distillation of shroominess; the very essence of rich, earthy, autumnal goodness.
 Suffice to say that I've found my new go-to recipe.
 The menu for today's lunch?
 A mountain of stuffing, surrounded by an ocean of gravy; possibly augmented by a small, offshore island of cranberry sauce.
 Yum.

 Happy (day after) Thanksgiving!

 ~ 1 10 oz package mushrooms, roughly chopped (I used babybellas)

 ~ 2 tbsp. garlic, minced

 ~ 2 tbsp.
 Better Than Bouillon "No Chicken" flavor